Worcester, Massachusetts

 Worcester (/ˈwʊstər/ WUUST-ər, /en/) is a city in the U.S. state of Massachusetts.
 The principal city of Central Massachusetts, Worcester is both the second-most populous city in the state, and the 113th most populous city in the United States.
-(Note: Louisville's "balance" population is considered in determining rank among cities in the U.S.) Named after Worcester, England, the city had 206,518 people at the 2020 census, also making it the second-most populous city in New England, after Boston.
+(Note: Louisville's "balance" population is considered in determining rank among cities in the U.S.) Named after Worcester, England, the city had an estimated 213,862 people as of 2025, also making it the second-most populous city in New England, after Boston.
 Because it is near the geographic center of Massachusetts, Worcester is known as the "Heart of the Commonwealth"; a heart is the official symbol of the city.
 Worcester is the historical seat of Worcester County.

-Founded in 1722 and incorporated in 1848, Worcester developed as an industrial city in the 19th century due to the Blackstone Canal and railways, which facilitated the import of raw materials and the export of such finished goods as machines, textiles, and wire.
+Founded and incorporated as a town in 1722 and incorporated in 1848 as a city, Worcester developed as an industrial city in the 19th century due to the Blackstone Canal and railways, which facilitated the import of raw materials and the export of finished goods such as machines, textiles, and wire.
 The city's population grew, driven by European immigration.
-After World War II, manufacturing in Worcester waned, and the city declined economically and in terms of population.
-This trend was reversed in the 1990s, when higher education, medicine, biotechnology, and new immigrants started making their mark.
+After World War II, manufacturing in Worcester waned, and the city declined, both economically and in terms of population.
+This trend was reversed in the 1990s, when higher education, medicine, biotechnology, and new immigrants started making their mark on the city.
 The population has grown by 28% since 1980, reaching its all-time high in the 2020 census, in an example of urban renewal.
-Since the 1970s, and especially since the construction of Route 146 and interstates 90, 495, 190, 290, and 395, both Worcester and its surrounding towns have become more integrated with Boston's suburbs.
-The Worcester region now marks the western periphery of the Boston–Worcester–Providence (MA–RI–NH) U.S. census Combined Statistical Area (CSA), or Greater Boston.
+Since the 1970s, and especially since the construction of Route 146 and interstates 90, 190, 290, 395, and 495, both Worcester and its surrounding towns have become more integrated with Boston's suburbs.
+The Worcester region now marks the western periphery of the Boston–Worcester–Providence (MA–RI–NH) census Combined Statistical Area (CSA), also known as Greater Boston.

-Modern Worcester is known for its diversity and large immigrant population, with significant communities of Vietnamese, Brazilians, Albanians, Puerto Ricans, Ghanaians, Dominicans, Irish, English, Italians, Greeks, Jews and others.
+Modern Worcester is known for its diversity and large immigrant population, with significant communities of Vietnamese, Brazilians, Albanians, Puerto Ricans, Ghanaians, Dominicans, Irish, English, Italians, Greeks, Jews and other immigrants.
 Twenty-two percent of Worcester's population was born outside the United States.
-A center of higher education, it is home to eight colleges and universities, including the College of the Holy Cross, Worcester Polytechnic Institute (WPI), Clark University, and Worcester State University.
+A center of higher education, it is home to eight colleges and universities, including the College of the Holy Cross, Worcester Polytechnic Institute (WPI), Clark University, Assumption, and Worcester State University.
 Worcester has many 19th-century triple-decker houses, Victorian-era mills and related buildings, and lunch-car diners, such as Miss Worcester.